Guinea Fowl Eggs – What You Need to Know

 But, there are a lot of benefits to keeping guineas… I go over all of those as well as the cons in my post Guinea Fowl – Pros and Cons which you should definitely make sure to read.

-Guinea fowl eggs are delicious, rich, and creamy… They are definitely a reason to raise guinea fowl.
+When it comes to guinea fowl eggs… They are delicious, rich, and creamy.
+They are definitely a reason to raise guinea fowl.
 They might not be as easy to collect as chicken eggs (more on this later), but if you happen to get your hands on some guinea eggs I know for sure that you are going to enjoy eating them.

 Basic Information About Guinea Fowl…